IMPORTANT NOTICE TO ATHLETES AND PARENTS OF ATHLETES ATTENDING A WGC SKI RACE CLUB TRAINING SESSION!

 All racers must be prepared to leave the site as soon as possible following the race event.

-There will be qualified first aiders present throughout the race evening, however, in the case of minor injury the competitor will be expected to leave the slope as soon as possible and “self treat” in order to minimise contact with the first aiders.
-In the case of more severe injury, an ambulance will be called, or competitors can leave the venue with their parent / guardian.
+There will be qualified first aiders present throughout the race event.
+In the case of more severe injury, an ambulance will be called, or if able and safe to do so, competitors can leave the venue with their parent / guardian.

 Parents / spectators are asked NOT to come onto the slope at any point, no matter what the circumstances of an injury.
-If a trainee is injured and requires hospital treatment, but can leave the slope without support, they will be expected to leave the site as soon as safe to do so.
+If a trainee is injured and requires hospital treatment, they will be assisted off the slope by one of the officials / volunteers and will be expected to leave the site as soon as safe to do so.